 Prior to this cruise our experience with Viking was only on a River Cruise.
 Since I have a tendency to become very ill at sea, I was considerably nervous about this sailing.
 We flew into Bergen and had a reservation at the Thon Orion Hotel.
 As we checked into our room, I noticed there seemed to be a concert stage outside our hotel window and it made me nervous about our sleep.
 When we went downstairs to dinner I asked what hours the concert would play.
 The nice desk attendant replied from 8:00 PM until 10:00 PM and I was happy.
 Kim asked who was playing and the desk attendant replied Bob Dylan.
 I nearby fell over.
 We hurried through dinner and went straight to our room.
 We had a ringside seat to one of my favorite musicians.
 As the concert unfolded we realized we wouldn’t be able to see him as the setup was back under the roof in case of rain.
-That didn’t stop us from listening to a really great concert with many of his oldies played.
+That didn’t stop us from listening to a really great concert with many of his oldies played, even at New York Broadway show.
 He played a couple of encores and stopped just in time for the crowd to leave as the rain began pouring down.

 The next morning after breakfast, we took a taxi a couple of kilometers away to the boarding area for Viking.
 It was starting to rain pretty well by the time we were ushered inside the welcome tent.
 As we had not been on an Ocean cruise with Viking we weren’t familiar with the procedures and more than once sought help from the staff.
 We showed our passports and they were taken in exchange for a room key that enabled us to enter our room, board and disembark the ship for tours and use as a general access method for all areas of the ship.
 After going through security just like at airports, we decided to tour the ship and found several items of interest aboard the Viking Sun.
 First was a globe on the Explorer’s deck that was gorgeous and accurate in design.
 Along side of it was a telescope to view the incoming ships and ports, also beautiful in overall look.
 In addition there were several libraries on multiple decks for your reading pleasure.
 This was a nice benefit since the ship was literally outfitted with a plethora of reading areas.